 - A. A leave of absence without pay may be granted to any permanent employee provided the employee desires to return to the District and who at the time the leave is requested has a satisfactory service record. - B. Leaves of absence for thirty (30) calendar days or less in any calendar year may be granted upon the approval of the Fire Chief or designee.
 Leaves for a longer period may be granted upon the recommendation of the Fire Chief and the approval of the Board of Fire Commissioners. - C. A leave of absence may be granted to an employee who desires to attend school or college or to enter training to improve the quality of his service, who is temporarily incapacitated by illness, injury, pregnancy or childbirth, who is loaned to another governmental agency for the performance of a specific assignment, or for some other equally satisfactory reason.
-A leave of absence shall not be granted to an employee who is leaving the District service to accept other employment, except as provided in this subsection. - D. The period of time an employee is on leave without pay for thirty (30) calendar days or less in any twelve (12) consecutive month period shall not cause any adjustment to the employee's anniversary date for determining eligibility for longevity pay, vacation, sick leave and any other benefit that is based upon years of service with the District.
-If an employee is on leave without pay in excess of thirty (30) calendar days in any twelve (12) consecutive month period, the employee's anniversary date for earning benefits shall be adjusted by the amount of days in excess of thirty (30) calendar days. - E. The Fire Chief or designee may place an employee on administrative leave with or without pay during an investigation of a complaint or incident relating to his employment with the District. - F. When an employee is deployed on an out of district assignment for a minimum of 14 days and returns on their regularly scheduled shift, the employee will be given one or two days off on administrative leave with pay if reimbursable.
-If the employee returns on the first day of his regular scheduled shift he/she will be provided the remaining hours of his first shift off and the second shift off on administrative leave with pay.
-If the employee returns on the second day of his/her regular scheduled shift he/she will be provided the remaining hours of the shift off with administrative leave with pay.
-For the employee to qualify for administrative leave with pay, the leave hours must be reimbursable back to the district from the assignment the employee was deployed. - G. Section F does not preclude the district from considering the release of an employee on administrative leave with pay for the remainder of the shift upon return from any assignment no matter the duration of the assignment.
+A leave of absence shall not be granted to an employee who is leaving the District service to accept other employment, except as provided in this subsection.

+- D. The period of time an employee is on leave without pay for thirty (30) calendar days or less in any twelve (12) consecutive month period shall not cause any adjustment to the employee's anniversary date for determining eligibility for longevity pay, vacation, sick leave and any other benefit that is based upon years of service with the District.
+If an employee is on leave without pay in excess of thirty (30) calendar days in any twelve (12) consecutive month period, the employee's anniversary date for earning benefits shall be adjusted by the amount of days in excess of thirty (30) calendar days. - E. The Fire Chief or designee may place an employee on administrative leave with or without pay during an investigation of a complaint or incident relating to his employment with the District. - F. When an employee returns from an out of district assignment on his/her regularly scheduled workday, upon request, an employee will be considered for release of the remainder of the shift on administrative leave with pay.
+If returning to duty would require the employee to work beyond fourteen (14) consecutive days without a minimum of two days' rest, the employee shall be relieved of duty for their shift without loss of pay or accrued leave.